afkiwers/ness_web_application/README.md

 |---|---|
 | `panel_code` | The user's PIN code sent to the NESS panel when arming/disarming |
 | `enable_panic_mode` | Grants access to the Panic button in the keypad |

+### ESP32 API Key

+The ESP32 authenticates using an API key sent as `Authorization: Api-Key <key>`.
+Create one via:

+> **Admin → API Keys → API Keys → Add**

+The full key (shown only once on creation) must be configured in the ESP32 firmware.
+The key is stored hashed in the database and cannot be retrieved after creation.

 ---